Sweet and Sour Chicken Balls

 Instructions

-• Make the sweet and sour sauce: stir together ketchup, soy sauce, vinegar, and brown and white sugars in a saucepan until combined.
+• Stir together ketchup, soy sauce, vinegar, and both sugars in a saucepan until combined.

-• In a small bowl, whisk together cold water or pineapple juice with cornstarch until blended.
+• In a small bowl, whisk the cold water or pineapple juice with cornstarch until blended.
 Pour the mixture into the saucepan.
 Whisk constantly over medium-high heat until it comes to a boil.

 • Reduce the heat to medium-low and simmer until thick, stirring constantly.
-Remove from the heat and let it cool at room temperature.
+Remove from heat and let cool at room temperature.

-• While the sauce cools, make the chicken balls: combine flour, cornstarch, baking powder, baking soda, and garlic powder in a large bowl.
+• While the sauce cools, combine the flour, cornstarch, baking powder, baking soda, garlic powder, and sugar in a large bowl.
 Pour in cold water and sesame oil, if using, and whisk until smooth.

 • Coat the chicken evenly with the batter.